 The schools featured below offer at least one of the IB's four programmes: the Primary Years Programme (PYP), Middle Years Programme (MYP), Diploma Programme (DP) and Career-related Programme (CP).
 You can use the search filter below to look for schools that offer one programme in particular.

 There are 61 IB World Schools, and 30 schools are authorised to offer the International Baccalaureate Diploma.
 You can find the full list on the IB website.

 Some 17,500 students of more than 60 nationalities attend the sixteen schools and six kindergartens that are run by the English Schools Foundation, Hong Kong’s largest provider of English-medium international schooling.

 Set up with government funding to provide a British curriculum for children from English-speaking families, the ESF has now largely switched over to IB programmes and some 70 per cent of its students are permanent residents.

 All the ESF’s schools are now IB World Schools.
-Its five secondary schools are authorised to offer the IB Diploma and are candidates for the Middle Years Programme, while also offering IGCSEs.
-Its nine primary schools teach the Primary Years Programme and its two through-train schools offer three IB programmes.
+Its five secondary schools are authorised to offer the IB Diploma and its nine primary schools teach the Primary Years Programme and its two through-train schools offer three IB programmes.